Easy Pumpkin Pie Bars

 Cut them into big or small bars

-I love that you can cut these bars into whatever size you want, making them more bite sized or cutting them into ginormous slices like I did.
+I love that you can cut these bars into whatever size you want, making them more bite sized or cutting them into ginormous slices like I do sometimes!

 Now I know there are some people who are very loyal to their traditions, and having pumpkin pie on thanksgiving is a big tradition, but if you’re brave enough to mix it up, or even to serve these easy pumpkin pie bars along side of a classic pumpkin pie – I bet you most people will want to try BOTH!